yash9111/questdb.io/docs/develop/connect.md

 The fastest way to insert data into QuestDB is using the InfluxDB Line Protocol (ILP).

-It is an insert-only protocol that bypasses SQL `insert` statements achieving higher throughput.
+It is an insert-only protocol that bypasses SQL `INSERT` statements achieving higher throughput.

 ```shell